 In summary, evaluating broader organisational benefits and detriments of cloud storage options involves considering the following key factors.

-• Innovation: Consider how the cloud storage solution aligns with the organization’s overall IT strategy and its ability to leverage new technologies or innovations.
+- Innovation: Consider how the cloud storage solution aligns with the organisation’s overall IT strategy and its ability to leverage new technologies or innovations.

 Watch